Home » Safe @ Schools Coalition

 that a safe social space would be valuable to them.

-people often face barriers when trying to access restroom facilities, including harassment, humiliation, denial of access, and physical violence.
+people often face barriers when trying to access restroom facilities and locker rooms, including harassment, humiliation, denial of access, and physical violence.

-higher risk than their heterosexual and cisgender peers of suicide and victimization to violence and are in need of safe spaces to become healthy and vibrant members of our community.
+higher risk than their heterosexual and cisgender peers of suicide and victimization to violence and are in need of safe spaces to live healthy, thriving lives.

 Additional information on hot spot mapping, gender sexuality alliances, suicide prevention, LGBTQIA2+ and parent support resources.